-For most first-time visitors, Eixample is the best overall area to stay in Barcelona.
-It gives easy access to Gaudí sights, restaurants, metro lines, and wide streets without the heaviest late-night noise of the old town.
-El Born is the strongest alternative if you want nightlife, food, and beach proximity.
-Gràcia is better for travellers who prefer a calmer, more local base.
+For most first-time visitors, Eixample is the best area to stay in Barcelona.
+It provides easy access to Gaudí landmarks, restaurants, shopping, and multiple metro lines while avoiding much of the late-night noise found in the old town.
+El Born is a strong alternative for nightlife and dining, while Gràcia suits travellers looking for a quieter and more local atmosphere.

 Quick Facts: Where to Stay in Barcelona